 The biggest reason is that none of them have an income tax.
 Sounds good to you, right?

-I believe that all 3 of these states are great for RVers for different reasons.
+I believe that all 3 of these states are good for RVers for different reasons with a few gotchas depending on your situation.
 Ask yourself the following questions when choosing your domicile state.

 Choosing your domicile state

-Let’s first go over the top 3 considerations as part of RV life:
+Let’s first go over the top 3 considerations as part of nomad life:

 1. Vehicle registration: How much does it cost to register a vehicle including your RV in the state?
 Does that state allow you to renew online?
 What about the cost of insurance?
 Is it higher or lower?
 Is there a requirement to get annual vehicle inspections?